 Ar Tonelico 2 has a couple of series of flashbacks that end with one of these.
 Particularly egregious when Cocona tells you to Dive into her to stop Hibernation, causing a series of flashbacks that end with one of Cocona telling you to Dive into her to stop Hibernation causing a series of flashbacks...

 To further show the point, many contradictions require you to present evidence that doesn't have contradictory text/content in the evidence screen information.
-Rather you have to remember a specific detail that was stated about the evidence before hand, yet that's not been put into the evidence information.
-For example: Case 1:4 features a newspaper article about a giant monster that has been reported spotted in a lake.
+Rather you have to remember a specific detail that was stated about the evidence beforehand, yet that's not been put into the evidence information.
+For example: Case 1-4 features a newspaper article about a giant monster that has been reported spotted in a lake.
 At one point you must present this article to prove that a witness was at said lake looking for the monster.
-The proof is that the article says the monster made a "BANG!" noise and that the witnesses camera was set to respond too loud bangs.
-This fact is however not stated in the evidence screen so is something that the player must remember on their own.
+The proof is that the article says the monster made a "BANG!" noise and that the witnesses camera was set to respond to loud bangs.
+This fact is however not stated in the evidence screen so it is something that the player must remember on their own.

 The use of "The Guitar's Serenade" in 4-3 plays this trope straight.
 Be prepared to watch the music video for it several times.

 Although even that's somewhat justified in that it's more of a case of replying the video for dramatic effect, or just so that you have something other then normal character dialogue.
 Or it could be that the characters themselves need to repeat the video often.
 Considering how scatterbrained the Judge is, this isn't unlikely.